Ed-Fi-Exchange-OSS/Ed-Fi-Starter-Kit-Assessments/AssessmentModels/README.md

 - Local EdFI ODS database
 - Power BI Desktop

-## First time setup

-Run the `Assessments Script.sql` script on your local ODS database to create the needed views for this report.

 ## Legal Information

 Copyright (c) 2021 Ed-Fi Alliance, LLC and contributors.